profsmith89/ctps/_sources/chap05.md

 Run the earlier code block that defined `secret` and then the code block above (or run `guess.py` where you've placed these two code blocks).
 You'll find that the comparison between `guess` and `secret` fails with a `TypeError`.

-If you review [the documentation for `input`](https://docs.python.org/3/library/functions.html#input), you'll read that this function takes everything on the line typed by the player, except for the trailing newline character, and converts it to a string object.
+If you review the documentation for `input`[^fn3] you'll read that this function takes everything on the line typed by the player, except for the trailing newline character, and converts it to a string object.
 This means that our if-statements asked the Python interpreter to compare a string object (`guess`) against an integer object (`secret`).
 Such a comparison raises a `TypeError` exception because it makes no sense to compare these two things.
 The Python interpreter has no idea what you want it to do.

 No big deal.
 We simply need to convert something like `'42'` into `42`.
 The first is a string representation of a number, but the interpreter doesn't know that.
 It simply knows that `'42'` is a string of characters.